insin/newforms/docs/fields.rst

         will be raised.

-        A default ``incomplete`` error message can be defined on the :js:class:`MultiValueField` subclass, or different messages can be defined on each individual field.
+        A default ``incomplete`` error message can be defined on the :js:class:`MultiValueField`, or different messages can be defined on each individual field.
 For example:

         .. code-block:: javascript